ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

   - You may **not** choose any songs that have been added to the Featured Artists listing after **14 June 2026**.
   - Please use [this tool](https://mappersguild.com/aspire/search) to check whether a Featured Artist song is allowed for use in Aspire 6.
 - You may **not** make any edits to the `.mp3` files provided on the Featured Artists listing.
 - You may **not** make any changes to the artist, title, source, or tags of your submission's metadata.
+The creator field should be set to the user name of the submitter.
 - Your entry does not need to be passable.
 However, your entry may be ineligible for certain categories or prizes if it is not possible to be passed by a human player.
 - Your entry must consist of **exactly one difficulty** that contains an interactive experience — storyboard-only entries aren't allowed.
 - You may only participate in **one** entry for this contest.